-Cloud storage services like S3 ensure availability of data, but they have a centralized hub-and-spoke networking model and tend to be limited by their bandwidth, meaning popular files can be come very expensive to share.
-Services like Dropbox and Google Drive provide version control and synchronization on top of cloud storage services which fixes many issues with broken links but rely on proprietary code and services requiring users to store their data on cloud infrastructure which has implications on cost, transfer speeds, and user privacy.
+Cloud storage services like S3 ensure availability of data, but they have a centralized hub-and-spoke networking model and are therefore limited by their bandwidth, meaning popular files can be come very expensive to share.
+Services like Dropbox and Google Drive provide version control and synchronization on top of cloud storage services which fixes many issues with broken links but rely on proprietary code and services requiring users to store their data on centralized cloud infrastructure which has implications on cost, transfer speeds, vendor lock-in and user privacy.

 Distributed file sharing tools can become faster as files become more popular, removing the bandwidth bottleneck and making file distribution cheaper.
-They also implement discovery systems which can prevent broken links meaning if the original source goes offline other backup sources can be automatically discovered.
+They also use link resolution and discovery systems which can prevent broken links meaning if the original source goes offline other backup sources can be automatically discovered.
 However these file sharing tools today are not supported by Web browsers, do not have good privacy guarantees, and do not provide a mechanism for updating files without redistributing a new dataset which could mean entire redownloading data you already have.